Search

 Talk to a MoveMobility expert now to learn which is best for your organization.

-There’s one major pro to having a low floor wheelchair van: the ramp, and by extension, the ramp’s accessibility.
+One major pro of having a low-floor wheelchair van is the ramp and, by extension, the ramp’s accessibility.

 A flat and short ramp

-Having a low floor wheelchair van means the ramp is flatter and shorter, making it easier for wheelchairs to be pushed up the ramp and walker users to walk up the ramp.
+Having a low-floor wheelchair van means the ramp is flatter and shorter, making it easier for wheelchairs to be pushed up and walker users to walk up the ramp.

 There are two major cons to having a low floor wheelchair van: having to step up a platform inside the van, and the impact lowering the floor has on your vehicle.